learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 + The `method` attribute tells the form what kind of request should be fired to the server when the submit button is clicked.
 In general, forms use POST request, because it is 'posting' data to the server.

 + The `action` attribute tells the form what specific route the post request should be sent to.
-In this case, we're posting to a route called `/food-receiver`
+In this case, we're posting to a route called `/food`

-* Not enough about action routing.
-Before I would explain params and name I would make the route connect.*

 Each form field `<input>` also must define a `name` attribute.
 The `name` attribute of an `<input>` defines how our application will identify each `<input>` data.